-More and more students with physical disabilities are now routinely being admitted into our tertiary institutions every year, thanks to the changing times, and particularly to the efforts of the Joint Admissions and Matriculation Board which in the year 2017 made concerted efforts to foster inclusiveness in promoting access to higher education institutions for physically challenged candidates in Nigeria.
+More and more students with physical disabilities are now routinely being admitted into our tertiary institutions every year, thanks to the changing times, and particularly to the efforts of the Registrar of JAMB, Prof. Is-haq Oloyede who since the year 2017 has made concerted efforts to foster inclusiveness in promoting access to higher education institutions for physically challenged candidates in Nigeria.
 However, in some tertiary institutions, blind students and other candidates with Special Needs do not receive the kind of help or attention that they deserve while pursuing their studies.
 Some tertiary institutions do not seem to be making concerted efforts in admitting candidates with Special Needs while others actually go all the way to address the peculiar needs of some of these students.
 There is a great need to create a conducive atmosphere in our institutions for students with Special Needs.
 There is also the need to include sensitisation for the students and staff in these institutions of learning under the advocacy work to be done.
 This would help to lower the stigmatisation.
 Anti-discriminatory measures should also be put in place to prevent and curtail such acts in institutions of learning.